davidrhoden/davidrhoden-basic-netlify/daily-drawing/daily-drawing-jul-22-2026.md

 excerpt:
 image: /static/img/daily-drawing/daily-drawing-jul-22-2026.png
 tags:
-  - The Ant and the Aardvark
+  - The Ant and The Aardvark

 ---